slyyy81/assignment/README.md

 ### Pi-Hole

-We must provide the URL to reach our Pi-Hole server, along with our admin password to authenticate via API.
+Provide the URL to reach the Pi-Hole server, along with the admin password to authenticate via API.

 ```
 pihole_url = "your_pihole_url_here"